simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 - **Data breaches**: *A 2024 incident exposed thousands of records*
 - **No user notification**: *Individuals tracked are never informed of data collection*

-### Function Creep and Mission Expansion
+### Function Creep and Mission Expansion: Documented Abuses

-What began as a tool for **solving property crimes** has expanded dramatically:
+What began as a tool for **solving property crimes** has expanded dramatically.
+These are not hypothetical risks.
+They are documented patterns.

-- **Immigration enforcement**: ICE uses Flock data to locate undocumented individuals
-- **Traffic enforcement**: Some jurisdictions use data for non-criminal violations
+{{< figure src="aclu-get-flock-out-header.png" alt="ACLU Get The Flock Out campaign header image showing a collage of ALPR cameras" caption="The ACLU's 'Get The Flock Out' campaign has documented widespread misuse of ALPR systems.
+Image credit: ACLU" link="https://www.aclu.org/campaigns-initiatives/get-the-flock-out" >}}

+#### ICE and Immigration Enforcement
+**ICE has used Flock to locate and pursue undocumented immigrants without warrants.** The platform's nationwide network gives federal immigration enforcement a tool to track individuals across jurisdictions without any individualized probable cause.
+Many communities that funded their Flock networks for property crime recovery have discovered their cameras are part of federal immigration enforcement operations.

+#### Political Retaliation
+In **Kansas**, law enforcement officers used ALPR data to track and pursue a man who had written a critical op-ed about the police department.
+He had committed no crime.
+His license plate was flagged, and his movements were monitored.
+This is the surveillance state using crime-fighting infrastructure against protected political speech.

+#### False Accusations and Wrongful Stops
+In **Colorado**, a police officer wrongfully accused a woman of theft based on a Flock ALPR hit and then refused to look at evidence proving her innocence.
+The officer trusted the algorithm over the person.
+This case illustrates how automated systems can strip individuals of presumed innocence when police treat a database match as sufficient proof of guilt.

+#### Other Documented Patterns
+- **Domestic surveillance**: People with law enforcement access have used Flock data to track and spy on ex-partners and family members
-- **Social network analysis**: Tracking associations between vehicles
+- **Social network analysis**: Tracking associations between vehicles to map relationships
-- **Protest monitoring**: *Concerns exist about tracking political activists*
+- **Protest monitoring**: Concerns have been raised about tracking vehicles at political demonstrations
-- **Domestic surveillance**: Potential for abuse by intimate partners with law enforcement access
+- **Traffic enforcement**: Some jurisdictions use the data for non-criminal violations well outside the stated purpose of the system

 ### Discriminatory Impact